 The new "Angsana Vacation Club" looks promising with its product offering being highly competitive and unlike the previous club, it is a points-based membership with the inventory owned by an independent trustee, providing members access to numerous properties within the Banyan Tree Group managed hotels and resorts.
-The Company is engaged in selling and marketing only.
+The Company is engaged in the sales and marketing of ANVC only.